 Dry Creek Trail is a 7.5 mile lightly trafficked out and back trail located near Carson, Washington that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 Parking for several dozen cars at a time, and an established restroom.

 This is a fine walking trail.
 I prefer a little more diversity in my hikes but this did the trick.
 This trail starts out as Trapper Creek trail and splits to the right.
 I was on the trail for 2.5 miles and turned around for an accumulative 5 mile hike.
 I did not see an end or a turn around or a point that was clearly marked.
 I was crunched for time otherwise I'd have stayed on the trail just to see where it goes. the river/creek was on my right the whole way and there are several points which you can step off the trail and into the river.